 How to Start KPI Management

 If your team is finding it challenging to develop a strategy for formulating KPIs, start with the basics and understand what your organizational objectives are, how you plan on achieving them, and who can act on this information.

-Selecting the right KPIs for your team should be an inclusive and interactive process that involves feedback from analysts, department heads and managers, you!
+Selecting the right KPIs for your team should be an inclusive and interactive process that involves feedback from analysts, department heads, managers, and you!
 As you dive deeper into your analytics, you will gain a better understanding of which business processes need to be measured with KPIs and with whom that information should be shared.

 Selecting the right KPIs will depend on your industry and which part of the business you are looking to track.
 Each department will use different KPI types to measure success based on specific business goals and targets.
-High-level KPIs may focus on the overall performance of the enterprise, while low-level KPIs may focus on processes in departments such as sales, marketing or a call center.
+High-level KPIs may focus on the overall performance of the enterprise, while low-level KPIs may focus on processes in departments such as sales, marketing, or a call center.

 KPI Management Reports